January 26 in Moreland

 Council is now an active member of the Change the Date campaign, along with the cities of Darebin and Yarra, to encourage the Federal Government to find another day that will bring all Australians together to celebrate our country.

 Council’s decision not to recognise January 26 as a day of celebration does not impact the way our residents personally choose to spend the day.
+Council continues to hold citizenship ceremonies whilte advocating to change the date so all Australians can celebrate.

 Find out more: